A rental property with multiple units or apartments surrounded by trees.

 The Bottom Line: Managing Rental Properties Takes Time And Money

+When you own rental property, managing that property can be a full-time job.
 If you want to rent your property but would rather offload all your landlord duties, hire a company to manage the property.
-You’ll save time and potentially reduce your stress – but their service fees will come from the money you make from the investment, so hiring a management company will eat into your profits.
+You’ll save time and potentially reduce your stress – but their service fees will come from the money you make from the investment.
+If you prefer the hands-on approach and have the time, you can choose to self-manage your property.
+Whatever management style you choose, be sure it allows you to manage your rental property in the best possible way.

 Looking to purchase your next investment property?
-Get your start online at Rocket Mortgage®.
+Get started online at Rocket Mortgage®.

 Molly Grace